-UK lifts flight ban to Egypt's Sharm el-Sheikh
+UK flight ban to Egypt's Sharm el-Sheikh lifted after four years

 All flights heading to the Red Sea resort were banned after an Islamic State bombing brought down a Russian passenger plane over Sinai four years ago, killing all 224 people on board.